thomastay/personal-blog/content/how_nim_httpclient_works.md

 draft: true
 ---

+## warning: to readers - this article was written over a year ago and I got distracted by other things and didn't finish it.
+Nim's http client is probably a lot more differnt now

 In this article, we'll analyze how the Nim HTTP Client module performs a HTTP GET request.

 Let's start top down.
 A client makes a HTTP request like this: